csmets/travel-wish-list/readme.md

 javascript app.

 I am unhappy that I wasn't able to have time to write up any unit tests; due to time.
-If I had the time, test-driving development would have help a lot with writing the api.
+If I had the time, test-driven development would have help a lot with writing the api.

 This is by no means production worthy and will contains some bugs :) "it's a